-The German Shepherd Dog (GSD) is an all-around canine superstar, excelling in multiple roles ranging from police dog to family companion.
-It’s no wonder this is the second-most popular breed in America.
+The German Shepherd Dog (GSD) is an all-around canine superstar, excelling in multiple roles, from police dog to family companion.
+It’s no wonder this is the one of the most popular dog breeds in America.
 But do you know how to keep your GSD well-groomed and looking their best?
 Read on for some step-by-step tips and pearls of wisdom from AKC Breeders of Merit.

 GSDs do shed, so one of the first things nearly every breeder will tell you is to invest in a good vacuum cleaner!
 But there are several ways to cut down on the shedding.
-AKC Breeder of Merit Wendy Wilson of St. Ledgers Shepherds recommends brushing every other day, and says that by doing so, “you won’t have balls of fur lying around your house.”
+AKC Breeder of Merit Wendy Wilson of St. Ledgers Shepherds recommends brushing your dog every other day so “you won’t have balls of fur lying around your house.”

-Wilson advises using a Furminator (or similar de-shedding tool) for this brushing routine, which she likes using for the GSD’s double coat because it can reach the undercoat and remove loose hair easily and safely.
-She finds that a de-shedding brush alone is enough for routine brushing and de-shedding when used correctly.
+Wilson advises using a Furminator (or similar de-shedding tool) for this brushing routine.
+She likes this option for the GSD’s double coat because it can reach the undercoat and remove loose hair easily and safely.
+She finds that, when used correctly, a de-shedding brush alone is enough for routine brushing and de-shedding.
 If used incorrectly, the tool can damage your dog’s coat.

-AKC Breeder of Merit and professional dog trainer Lisa Walsh of Loyalville German Shepherds also recommends the Furminator, which she uses weekly most of the time, increasing in frequency to daily during heavy shedding periods.
+AKC Breeder of Merit and professional dog trainer Lisa Walsh of Loyalville German Shepherds also recommends the Furminator.
+She mostly uses this tool weekly, increasing in frequency to daily during heavy shedding periods.
 Like Wilson, she finds the de-shedding tool is enough for routine brushing, although, when she is showing a dog, she will use a slicker brush just before going into the ring.
 (She cautions that those showing their dogs will not want to use a Furminator too soon before a show, as its purpose is to loosen and pull out stray hairs, and some of those extra hairs may turn up when you least expect them during a show.)

 Wilson advises GSD owners to “do the de-shedding outside,” due to the amount of fur that will be released from your GSD’s coat during a good brushing with this tool.
 Walsh echoes this sentiment, saying, “It’s amazing what you can get out in five to ten minutes with a de-shedding tool.”

-Neither breeder bathes her dogs unless going to a conformation show or when really needed, “such as when a puppy rolls in the mud or otherwise gets really dirty,” as Walsh puts it.
-While Walsh will bathe her puppies for socialization purposes, to get them used to the experience of having a bath, she states that otherwise, “once or twice a year is sufficient.”
+Neither breeder bathes her dogs unless going to a conformation show or when really necessary, “such as when a puppy rolls in the mud or otherwise gets really dirty,” as Walsh puts it.
+While Walsh will bathe her puppies for socialization purposes (to get them used to the experience of having a bath), she says that otherwise, “once or twice a year is sufficient.”
 She also notes that bathing GSDs too often strips their coat and skin of natural oils, and finds that “the more people bathe them, the more skin issues their dogs have.”

 Both breeders note that the quality of your GSD’s diet will play a role in how much they shed.
 “If the dog is shedding constantly,” Wilson says, “you may need to change his dog food.”
 Both Wilson and Walsh advise looking for foods with high-quality protein.

 The frequency of nail trimming for your GSD will depend greatly on the kinds of surfaces on which your dog runs or walks.
 For those dogs who routinely walk on pavement, their nails will often wear down to a normal length naturally.
-Walsh finds that she never has to trim the nails of her dogs who walk on pavement, but those on other surfaces need a trimming “at least monthly.”
+Walsh finds that she never has to trim the nails of her dogs who walk on pavement, but dogs who frequently walk on other surfaces need a trimming “at least monthly.”

 Wilson recommends trimming nails whenever needed, and agrees that it will depend on environment.
 She has observed, for instance, that her dogs who spend time on carpet and grass need a nail trimming every two to three weeks.

 Walsh says the conformation of GSDs’ feet is wide-ranging, with some dogs having very thick, wide nails that are more difficult to cut and others having thinner, claw-like nails that are much easier to clip.
-For some dogs —particularly those with thick nails — she has to use a Dremel tool for nail grinding in addition to clippers.
+For some dogs —particularly those with thick nails — she has to use a Dremel tool for nail grinding in addition to dog nail clippers.

 Regardless of conformation or growth rate of your dog’s nails, it is important to expose them to nail clippers and the process of nail trimming early in puppyhood.
-Walsh begins handling her puppies’ feet as early as three days of age.
-Both breeders say that nail trimming, like coat care, can be done at home, and Walsh advises not to overdo it with the clippers: “If you never cut their nails too short, they won’t get funny about their nails.”
+Walsh begins handling her puppies’ feet as early as 3 days of age.
+Both breeders say that nail trimming, like coat care, can be done at home, and Walsh advises not to overdo it with the clippers, state, “If you never cut their nails too short, they won’t get funny about their nails.”

 Wilson also recommends cleaning your dog’s ears and checking regularly for ear infections.
-“Go to the vet if you notice one,” she says, as such infections can be serious and require the care of a veterinary professional.
+“Go to the vet if you notice one,” she says.
+Ear infections in dogs can be serious and require the care of a veterinary professional.

-For dental care, a wide variety of oral care products are available now for dogs.
-Dental care you can do at home includes the use of disposable dental wipes or dog-friendly flavored toothpaste (never use human toothpaste on your dog).
+For dog dental care, a wide variety of oral care products are available now for dogs.
+At home, you can help keep your dog’s mouth healthy by using dog toothbrushes, disposable dental wipes, or dog-safe flavored toothpaste.
+Never use human toothpaste on your dog, since it can contain ingredients that are toxic for dogs, like the artificial sweetener xylitol.
 The best course of action, though, is to consult with your veterinarian about which dental hygiene routine will be best for your dog.